 7. Spend Some Time in France

-This year’s festival is exciting because the new Remy’s Ratatouille Adventure will be opening during the tail end of the festival on October 1, 2021.
+Remy’s Ratatouille Adventure is a newer attraction in the back area of the France pavillion.
 Chef Remy, as we all know, adores all kinds of foods, so you best believe he’s become the new mascot for this year’s event!
 The France pavilion will be getting some extra love this year with the opening of this ride, which will shrink guests down to the size of Chef Remy as he zips through the bustling kitchen of Gusteau’s restaurant.

 While guests attending the festival prior to the ride’s opening won’t be able to experience the attraction for themselves, we still recommend checking it out as you can see the signage of the area.
 It’s pretty cool to see how much the pavilion has expanded, especially because it didn’t look like there was a ton of room to begin with!
 Just goes to show how much Disney really can add to the parks, right?